 - Narrow blood vessels to fight low blood pressure and relieve weak feelings.

-Epinephrine is sometimes used in CPR since it is a stimulator of adrenergic receptors.
+Epinephrine is sometimes used in CPR since it stimulates adrenergic receptors.

-It stimulates the increase of alpha and beta-adrenergic receptors that result in improved cerebral and myocardial blood flow.
+It stimulates the increase of alpha and beta-adrenergic receptors, resulting in improved cerebral and myocardial blood flow.

-This means that CPR is more effective since a central blood pool is maintained due to greater peripheral resistance.
+CPR is more effective in maintaining a central blood pool due to more excellent peripheral resistance.

-Extensive treatment with epinephrine causes the cellular increase in the cardiac muscle.
-This is due in part to the activation of the protein kinase cascade activated by a mitogen (MAP).
+Extensive treatment with Epinephrine causes the cellular increase in the cardiac muscle.
+This is partly due to the activation of the protein kinase cascade activated by a mitogen (MAP).
 This can lead to cardiac hypertrophy.